nanosoftonline/flutter-mvvm/README.md

 The fromJson factory method converts JSON data (often received from an API) into a Task object.
 The toJson method converts a Task object into JSON data (often used when sending data to an API).

-To handle the logic of creating, deleting, updating, and listing tasks, you can encapsulate these operations within a service class responsible for interacting with the data source (e.g., a database, API).
+To handle the logic of creating, deleting, updating, and listing tasks, you can encapsulate these operations within a repository class responsible for interacting with the data source (e.g., a database, API).
 Here's a simplified example of how you might implement such a service class:

 ### Task Service